How To Build a Diagonal Drawer Organizer

-Kitchn readers love this post about organizing drawers diagonally, and for good reason: Working on the diagonal, instead of right angles, can give you much more flexibility on how you use the space inside your drawers.
-It's that sort of aha moment that you're surprised you didn't think of earlier.
+Kitchn readers (hey, that’s you!) love this old post we have about organizing drawers diagonally, and for good reason: Working on the diagonal, instead of right angles, can give you much more flexibility on how you use the space inside your drawers.
+It’s that sort of aha moment that you’re surprised you didn’t think of earlier.

 Why You Should Make Your Own Diagonal Drawer Organizers

-You can also work with a special dealer (the one in our popular post is from Diamond Cabinets), although that's not particularly cheap.
-And what are you really paying for?
-Less than $10 worth of wood and some glue?
-You don't even have to be all that handy and you can customize one to fit your space, based on what you need to store.
-Here's what to do.
+You can also work with a special dealer (the one in our popular post is from Diamond Cabinets), although that’s not particularly cheap.
+Or, you can make one yourself!
+You don’t even have to be all that handy to make one!
+And you can customize one to fit your space, based on what you need to store.
+Here’s what to do.